2.1 The aim of pre-registration training

 2.7 Your pre-registration number

 If you find any mistakes on your training record, you are responsible for telling us about them.
+If you do not, this could mean that we are not able to recognise your training, which could affect when you are able to sit the registration assessment.

 If your personal details change during the year, including if you change your name, you should send us a Change of Details form so that we can update your record.